Welcome to Dargle Local Living. Read more about us all under ‘Stories’ on the right.

 Slow Dargle Sunday

 A perfect day not to leave the Dargle.
-Amble down to the Country Market at the Lion’s River Club between 8.30 and 11.30 on the first Sunday of every month.
-Stock up on all you need for a delectable lunch, catch up on the local gossip and share a coffee with a neighbour.
-The array of produce is nothing short of astonishing – from seriously free range eggs, lemon cordial, pickled cucumbers, spinach, lettuce, leeks, handmade cheese and artisan bread.
+Amble down to the Country Market at the Lion’s River Club between 8h30 and 11h30 on the first Sunday of every month.
+Stock up on all you need for lunch, catch up on the local gossip and share a coffee with a neighbour.
+Watch a short film clip about us at: https://vimeo.com/41198821

-Read all about the October and November, January, February, May and July Markets, our Pumpkin Growing and Marmalade Making Competitions, Local Feasts and Celebrating Dargle Icons – under ‘Stories’.
+Read all about the Markets, our Pumpkin Growing and Marmalade Making Competitions, Local Feasts and Dargle Icons – under ‘Stories’.